1852 United States presidential election in Pennsylvania

-The 1852 United States presidential election in Pennsylvania took place on November 2, 1852, as part of the 1852 United States presidential election.
+A presidential election was held in Pennsylvania on November 2, 1852, as part of the 1852 United States presidential election.
 Voters chose 27 representatives, or electors to the Electoral College, who voted for President and Vice President.

 Pennsylvania voted for the Democratic candidate, Franklin Pierce, over the Whig candidate, Winfield Scott.
-Pierce won Pennsylvania by a margin of 5.02%.
+Pierce won the state by a margin of 5.02%.

-Bradford, Tioga, Potter, Cameron, and McKean counties have only voted Democratic once since this election, in 1964.
+Bradford, McKean, Potter and Tioga counties have only voted Democratic once since this election, in 1964.